Characters of the Marvel Cinematic Universe: A–L: Ned Leeds

 Ned Leeds (portrayed by Jacob Batalon) is Peter Parker's best friend and the first person other than Tony Stark and Happy Hogan to discover Parker's identity as Spider-Man.
 He falls victim to the Blip in 2018 but is revived in 2023.
 In 2024, following the exposure and incrimination of Parker's secret identity to the world by Mysterio, Ned, MJ, and Parker's university applications are all subsequently rejected due to the controversy, in spite of the lifting of his criminal charges.
 When villains from alternate realities are brought into their universe due to the failure of Stephen Strange's spell to make the world forget Spider-Man's identity, Ned and MJ help Parker collect the displaced villains into the Sanctum Sanctorum.
 Following a staged coup by the alternate Norman Osborn that results in the villains breaking out of captivity and Peter's Aunt May losing her life in the process when she is killed by Osborn, Ned accidentally summons two alternate Spider-Men, referred to as "Peter-Two" and "Peter-Three," who aid the main universe's Parker in curing the villains.
 Ned and MJ share a final goodbye with Parker before Strange casts a spell which wipes the world's memories of Parker and sends the displaced individuals back to their realities, relinquishing Ned's friendship with Parker completely.
-He is a Filipino-American.
+After graduating from MIT after four years, Leeds and MJ rented an apartment together in New York City.
+During the housewarming party, Leeds shows up with Parker, who had brought flowers as a welcome gift and presented them to him before introducing himself as Maynard, pretending to be a neighbor.
+He demonstrates his invention called the "Spidey Tracker", designed to track Spider-Man's location, and tries to uncover his identity.
+Leeds notices that MJ invited Spider-Man to spend time with him, upon hearing about the experience with the telepath named Jean Grey, realizing that the director of the DODC, Bill Metzger, had lied to Spider-Man about Jean's motives, and rushes off to rescue her after his conversation with Yelena Belova.
+After Jean loses control of her abilities by psionically locking down the city around her, Leeds and MJ are frozen in place.
+When things return to normal, Leeds views a news report stating that Spider-Man was seriously injured.
+After Parker recovers, he reintroduces himself to Ned with their secret handshake.
+Ned is a Filipino-American.

-As of 2025, the character has appeared in six projects: the films Spider-Man: Homecoming, Avengers: Infinity War (cameo), Avengers: Endgame (cameo), Spider-Man: Far From Home, and Spider-Man: No Way Home; and the web series The Daily Bugle.
-He will return in the film Spider-Man: Brand New Day.
+As of 2026, the character has appeared in seven projects: the films Spider-Man: Homecoming, Avengers: Infinity War (cameo), Avengers: Endgame (cameo), Spider-Man: Far From Home, Spider-Man: No Way Home, and Spider-Man: Brand New Day; and the web series The Daily Bugle.